Subscribe + Connect

 Many of our programs and practices started because someone reached out and expressed a need.
 What can we do to support you?

-Contact UsStay up to date on our latest mindfulness programs
+Contact UsStay up to date on our latest mindfulness programs and access past newsletters.

 Our programs have been nourishing the community since 2005.
 In 2019, we became the non-profit, A Mindful Moment.